Associate of Arts Oregon Transfer (AAOT)

 Science/Mathematics/Computer Science

-Four (4) courses from two (2) or more disciplines including at least three (3) laboratory courses in biological and/or physical science.
+Four (4) courses from two (2) or more disciplines, including at least three (3) laboratory courses in biological and/or physical science.

 Laboratory Courses